 You do not need to tell your doctor why you are leaving, but you might consider writing a note with your concerns.
 The more specific you are, the more he or she might be able to understand your views and possibly take action on them.

 If you leave the practice, you should request copies of your medical records to take with you.
 Under the law, you have the right to request a copy of your records.
 The doctor can charge you a reasonable fee for locating, copying and mailing your records.
 In South Carolina, that fee can't be more than sixty-five cents per page for the first 30 pages and fifty cents per page for all other pages.
 The office can also charge a clerical fee of up to $15 plus postage and sales tax.
+A recent law in the state limits how much you can be charged for your medical records to $150 for an electronic copy and $200 for a paper copy.

 For more information about your medical records in South Carolina, see the Physicians' Patients Records Act: